FleetMetaX/Actium-Campaign/_pages/actium_campaign.md

 ## Call to Action

 We invite scholars to contribute primary sources, archaeological evidence, or secondary analyses to clarify Agrippa’s movements.
-Submit via [new_entry.md](https://github.com/davidrstansfield/Actium-Campaign/issues/new/choose) or [contested_entry.md](https://github.com/davidrstansfield/Actium-Campaign/issues/new/choose).
+Submit via [New Entry](https://github.com/davidrstansfield/Actium-Campaign/issues/new/choose) or [Contested Entry](https://github.com/davidrstansfield/Actium-Campaign/issues/new/choose).

 ## Notes